dedelala/disco/README.md

 Links can link links.
 The implementation for this is iterative and loops over commands until all links are resolved.

-**Footgun** there is no detection for circular links so watch out.
+There is no detection for circular links so watch out.
 You have been warned.